History of Coastal Carolina University in Timeline

 1958: Coastal Carolina Becomes Independent

-In 1958, Coastal Carolina became an independent community college supported by Horry County after the contract with the College of Charleston expired.
+In 1958, after the College of Charleston contract expired, Coastal Carolina became an independent community college supported by Horry County.

-In 1959, the Horry County Educational Commission was created to manage the college's county tax money.
+In 1959, the Horry County Educational Commission was created to oversee the college's county tax money.

 1963: First Building Opens

-In 1963, the first building on campus, later named the Edward M. Singleton Building, opened.
+In 1963, the campus' first building, later named the Edward M. Singleton Building, opened.

 In 1973, Coastal Carolina added a third year to its curriculum.